On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Simulation studies

 The second experiment considered a different type of misspecification.
-The covariates $L_1$ and $L_2$ were both generated from a uniform distribution over the interval $(0,1)$.
+The covariates $L_1$ and $L_2$ were both generated from a uniform distribution over the interval $[0,1]$.
 The binary exposure had expectation $expit\{-1.5+3(1+e^{-20(L_1-0.5)})^{-1}+L_2\}$ and the outcome was generated from a $\mathcal{N}(3(1+e^{-20(L_1-0.5)})^{-1}+L_2,1)$ distribution.
 Inconsistently estimated nuisance parameters were again estimated via $\ell_1-$penalised maximum likelihood with only main effect terms.
-The Super Learner included the same candidate learners as in the previous experiment, and was again assumed to be consistent; random forests have been seen to perform well in similar settings \citep{friedberg2020local,cui2019bias}, although the strong linear signal could be considered adversarial.
-Both experiments were carried out at sample sizes of 250, 500, 1000, 2000, 3000 and 5000, and at each sample size repeated 1000 times.
+The Super Learner included the same candidate learners as in the previous experiment, and was again believed to be consistent; random forests have been seen to perform well in similar settings \citep{friedberg2020local,cui2019bias}, although the strong linear signal could be considered adversarial.
+All experiments were carried out at sample sizes of 250, 500, 1,000, 2,000, 3,000 and 5,000, and at each sample size repeated 1,000 times.
 Five-fold cross-fitting was used in the construction of each of the tests.

 The results of experiment 1 can be seen in Figures 1-3.
-Against sample size, we plot bias of the test statistic, $n^{1/2}\times$bias, the size of the test, and the Monte Carlo variance of the score statistic scaled by its average estimated variance (MC var/est var).
-The `OR' and `PS' tests failed to obtain their advertised rejection rate even when nuisance parameters were consistently estimated, in part due to the non-neglible regularisation bias.
-The `DML' test performed well when both nuisances were accurately estimated, but could display erratic behaviour otherwise.
-This was the especially the case when only the outcome regression estimate was consistent, since the `DML' test statistic appears to inherit the large plug-in bias of $\hat{m}(L)$.
-This led to a rejection rate that increase with sample size, and was over 30\% at $n=5,000$.
-In contrast, the `DR-DML' had close to its advertised size accross all three settings.
-The results of the second experiment were similar (and are given in the appendix), although in this case, the differences in performance between `DML' and `DR-DML' were less pronounced.
+Against sample size, we plot bias of the test statistic, $n^{1/2}\times$bias, the size of the test, and the Monte Carlo variance of the score statistic scaled by its average estimated variance (MC var/est var) based on the empirical variance of the score in each simulation.
+This ratio indicates whether the estimated variance used to scale the test is too high (a value less than one) or too low (a value greater than one).
+The `OR' and `PS' tests failed to obtain their advertised rejection rate even when nuisance parameters were consistently estimated due to the slowly-converging bias inherited from these Super Learner-based estimators.
+The `GCM' test performed well when both nuisances were accurately estimated, but could display erratic behaviour otherwise.
+This was especially the case when only the outcome regression estimate was consistent, since the `GCM' test statistic appears to inherit the plug-in bias of $\hat{m}(L)$.
+This led to a rejection rate that increases with sample size, and was over 30\% at $n=5,000$.
+In contrast, the `DR-GCM' had close to its advertised size across all three settings.
+The results of the second experiment were similar (and are given in the Appendix), although in this case, the differences in performance between `GCM' and `DR-GCM' were less pronounced.